ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 - by a commandline argument
 - by a configuration file found relative to the current directory
 - by a configuration file found relative to the home directory
-- by a configuration file found below /etc
+- by a configuration file found below `/` etc

 To allow such keys to exist in parallel, Elektra uses namespaces.